The coronavirus pandemic has made the summer transfer window uncertain, but here are the rumours floating around Europe's big leagues and beyond.

 TOP STORY: Sancho 'agrees terms with United'

-Sancho is represented by the same agent who recently agreed Bukayo Saka's new deal with Arsenal, Emeka Obasi, andhe will be tasked with helping the two clubs agree a fee that works for both parties.
-Dortmund are reported to want around £100 million, while Man United will pay as much as £50m, so there is work to be done.
+Sancho is represented by the same agent who recently agreed Bukayo Saka's new deal with Arsenal, and it is now hoped that he can now help the two clubs agree a fee that works for both parties.

-However, Sancho has topped Manchester United's wishlist all year and manager Ole Gunnar Solskjaer could be set to land his No. 1 signing ahead of the new season.
+Sancho has topped Manchester United's wishlist all year, and Ole Gunnar Solskjaer finally looks set to land his No. 1 signing ahead of the new season.

 - Stream ESPN FC Daily on ESPN+ (U.S. only)